Kielbasa and Cabbage in the Instant Pot: A quick and easy sausage and cabbage recipe that only takes 4 minutes in the pressure cooker.

 - When the timer ends, safely turn the vent to release the pressure (I use these heat resistant gloves).
 When the float valve goes down, it's safe to remove the lid.

-- Sprinkle salt and pepper to taste (I used about 1 tsp salt and 1/2 tsp black pepper) and stir.
+- Sprinkle salt and pepper to taste (I used about 1 teaspoon salt and 1/2 teaspoon black pepper) and stir.